(Echo; Heart Ultrasound; Ultrasound of the Heart)

 Description of Test

-After the test, call your doctor if you have worsening heart-related symptoms.
+Call your doctor if you have worsening heart symptoms.

 American Heart Association